Skip to content

 APatch: https://github.com/bmax121/APatch/tree/main/apd

-The following documentation is copied and modified from the KernelSU documentation, and much of the content is the same.
+The following documentation was copied and modified from the KernelSU documentation, and much of the content is the same.
 The main points to note are as follows:

 1. File location